Vol. XL, No. 7

 Liaison) and Student Government Liaison Heather Valle were also present.
 David Starrett,

-Dean of University Studies and Director of the Center for Scholarship in Teaching
+Dean of General Education and Director of the Center for Scholarship in Teaching and

 Absent and not represented by their Alternates were Ronald Clayton, Marc Strauss, and Rebecca Summary.